Chelmsford (UK Parliament constituency): Boundaries and boundary changes

 Following the Boundary Commission's Fifth Periodic Review of Westminster constituencies in 2007, Parliament re-established Chelmsford as a borough constituency for the 2010 general election.
 For the previous three elections the constituency had been split in two halves and included more surrounding rural settlements.
 A majority of the electorate for this new constituency came from the previous West Chelmsford constituency.
 A smaller element (Great Baddow and Galleywood) came from the Maldon & East Chelmsford constituency.

 The new constituency coincides with the built-up area which comprises the City of Chelmsford.

-At its first contest in 2010, the seat was closely fought by the Conservatives and the Liberal Democrats, who finished less than 10% apart, with Conservative candidate Simon Burns (the former MP for West Chelmsford) being elected.
-Labour polled 11%, despite having been only around 100 votes behind the Liberal Democrats in West Chelmsford in 2005, and even taking second place in 2001.
+Current

+Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency was reduced to meet the electorate size requirements, with the transfer to Maldon of the Galleywood ward in the south of the city.

+The revised constituency is made up of 78.9% by area and 95.1% by population of the previous (2010-2024) version of the seat, the remaining part going to Maldon.